amd/aocl-data-analytics/external/RALFit/libRALFit/doc/common/options.rst

 .. !|  5 | As 4, plus gives more verbose (debugging) output.                      |
 .. !+----+------------------------------------------------------------------------+

-.. |print_options| replace:: determines whether to print a list of all options and their values at the beggining of the solve.
+.. |print_options| replace:: determines whether to print a list of all options and their values at the beginning of the solve.

 .. |print_header| replace:: prints the column header every ``print_header`` iterations when ``print_level > 1``.